How do you remove mugshots and improve your reputation?

 Furthermore, you can also cover up your personal phone number by using a dedicated number you only use for government forms.
 This can be a burner phone you buy at Wal-mart.

-How easy it is to remove a mug shot photo from Google?
-Is it possible to remove mug shots online?
-In short yes, absolutely, the most difficult part of the process is being able to contact the website owner.
+In short yes, absolutely, the most difficult part of the process is being able to contact the website owner and hope he complies.
 If you can contact the owner of the mug shot websites and provide the necessary paperwork you can have your mug shot removed from Google quickly.
+EraseMugshots offers a complete removal solution for arrest records and booking photographs online.

-This is a question most individuals face as the digital era begins to present more and more personal information across the internet.
+This is a question most individuals face as the digital era begins to present more and more personal information across the internet and arrest records online.

 Quick Ways to Get Your Mug Shot Images Removed (Remove Mugshots From Mugshots.com)